Tiger Woods: Infidelity scandal and fallout

 In the days and months following Woods's admission of multiple infidelities, several companies re-evaluated their relationships with him.
 Accenture, AT&T, Gatorade, and General Motors completely ended their sponsorship deals, while Gillette suspended advertising featuring Woods.
 TAG Heuer dropped Woods from advertising in December 2009 and officially ended their deal when his contract expired in August 2011.
 Golf Digest magazine suspended Woods's monthly column beginning with the February 2010 issue.
 In contrast, Nike continued to support Woods, as did Electronic Arts, which was working with Woods on the game Tiger Woods PGA Tour Online.
 A December 2009 study estimated the shareholder loss caused by Woods's affairs to be between $5 billion and $12 billion.

 On February 19, 2010, Woods gave a televised statement in which he said he went through a 45-day therapy program that began at the end of December.
 He again apologized for his actions.
-"I thought I could get away with whatever I wanted to," he said.
+"I thought I could get away with whatever I wanted to", he said.
 "I felt that I had worked hard my entire life and deserved to enjoy all the temptations around me.
 I felt I was entitled.
 Thanks to money and fame, I didn't have to go far to find them.
 I was wrong.
 I was foolish."
 He said he did not know yet when he would be returning to golf.
 On March 16, he announced that he would play in the 2010 Masters.

 After six years of marriage, Woods and Nordegren divorced on August 23, 2010.

-New relationships
+Subsequent relationships

 On March 18, 2013, Woods announced that he and Olympic gold medal skier Lindsey Vonn were dating.
 They split up in May 2015.
 From November 2016 to August 2017, Woods was rumored to be in a relationship with stylist Kristin Smith.
-Between late 2017 and late 2022, Woods has been in a relationship with restaurant manager Erica Herman.
-However, in early 2023, Herman filed suit against Woods in relation to a non-disclosure agreement, alleging that it violates the Speak Out Act.
-Herman claimed that she was owed $30 million after an oral agreement was breached when Woods' trust's employees "locked her out of the Residence, removed her personal belongings, and informed her she could not return."
+Between late 2017 and late 2022, Woods began dating restaurant manager Erica Herman.
+However they split up and, in early 2023, Herman filed suit against Woods for compensaton.
+She later dropped the suit after a Florida judge ruled in favor of Woods.
+On March 23, 2025, he confirmed his current relationship with Vanessa Trump.